makingchips/makingchips.github.io/_posts/2015-10-27-SpeakingOf.md

 Hmmm....
 </p>

-I mentioned [HeeksCAD/CAM](https://github.com/Heeks/heekscad) in my last post.
+I mentioned [HeeksCAD/CAM](https://github.com/Heeks/heekscad) in the last post.
 For what it is (both CAD and CAM) and what it costs (nothing, it's an open source project), it seems like a pretty decent software package for starting out with.

 After having issues installing it on OSX (missing 64 bit capable libraries/dependencies) and having little luck with it in a Ubuntu Linux Virtualbox due to issues with Mesa and the VirtualBox Mesa 3d packages, I just grabbed the Windows trial version to check it out real quick.